pauleveritt/tagstr-site/docs/htmlbuilder.md

 ## Tag function

 So far we've made example `AstNode` roots by talking to the parser.
-To simplify this, and to build towards tag strings, let's make a tag function that returns an `AstNode`.
+To simplify our work, and to build towards tag strings, let's make a tag function that returns an `AstNode`.

 ```{literalinclude} ../src/tagstr_site/examples/htmlbuilder/hb3.py
 :start-at: def html
 :end-at: return parser
 ```

 This is a simple tag function.
-It makes an `AstParser` and pumps args into its `feed`.
+It makes an `AstParser` and pumps `args` into its `feed`.
 When done, it returns the parser's `result`.

 Now our demos can use tag strings.